MultithreadCorner/MCBooster/README.md

 -----------------------------

 MCBooster is a header only library, so no build process is necessary to install it.
-The library requires C++11 and Thrust library.
-The code samples require ROOT and TCLAP.
+The library run on Linux systems and requires C++11 and Thrust library.
+The code samples require [ROOT](https://root.cern.ch/) and [TCLAP](http://tclap.sourceforge.net/) library.
-CUDA based projects will require a local installation of CUDA Tookit with version 6.5 or higher.
+CUDA based projects will require a local installation of [CUDA Tookit](https://developer.nvidia.com/cuda-toolkit) with version 6.5 or higher.
-Alternatively, projects targeting OpenMP can be compiled with gcc directly.
+Alternatively, projects the targeting [OpenMP](http://openmp.org/wp/) backend can be compiled with nvcc or gcc directly.

 Licensing
 ---------